The Search (1948 film): Production

 MGM paid $300,000 for the film outright and were rewarded when it became a solid box office success earning over $850,000 in rentals in its first year.

 Reception

-In The Nation in 1948, critic James Agee wrote, "Awfully well intended and sometimes sweet or touching, but pathetically mild and unimaginative ... " Leonard Maltin gave the film four of four stars: "Poignant drama ...
+In The Nation in 1948, the always very critical James Agee wrote, "Awfully well intended and sometimes sweet or touching, but pathetically mild and unimaginative ... " Leonard Maltin gave the film four of four stars: "Poignant drama ...
 Beautifully acted and directed ... " British critic Leslie Halliwell stated, "Vivid semi-documentary post-war drama which falls down in its elementary dramatics but sends audiences home wiping away tears."
 Critic Pauline Kael wrote, " ...
 Clift gives the movie ... a shot of excitement.
 His gestures and vocal rhythms and his emotional rapport with the child are different from the acting that moviegoers had been familiar with; he's sensitive and engaging in a new stylized, yet realistic, way ...
 The emotion got to many viewers, even though the manipulated suspense and the sentimental softening prevent the film from doing anything like justice to its subject."